 HOW SPICY IS SPICY?
 KNOW YOUR TASTE BUDS AND ADD SLOWLY

-Spicy Thai Vegan Drunken Noodles, however, are actually “drunk” with a variety of flavors and spices.
+This Vegan Drunken Noodles Recipe, however, is actually “drunk” with a variety of flavors and spices.
 As a result, these fat-free rice noodles are hearty and filling.
 But, if you are spice sensitive, add the spicy slowly.